 The second half of the nineteenth century witnessed substantial improvements in the mortality experience of the people of England and Wales.
 The decline of mortality began among those aged 5-9 years in the late 1840s and early 1850s, before spreading to older age groups.
 These improvements enabled average life expectancy at birth to improve by approximately 12 years between the mid nineteenth century and 1914 (Harris and Hinde, 2019).

 The reasons for these improvements continue to provoke debate.
 Thomas McKeown (1976) distinguished between water- and food-borne infections and airborne infections.
-He argued that the former accounted for approximately 33 per cent of the overall decline in mortality between 1848/54 and 1901, and that the latter accounted for approximately 44 per cent of the overall decline.
-(He attributed 15 per cent of the overall decline to other infectious diseases and approximately eight per cent to non-infectious causes).
+He argued that the former accounted for approximately 33 per cent of the overall decline in mortality between 1848-1854 and 1901, and that the latter accounted for approximately 44 per cent of the overall decline.
+(He attributed 15 per cent of the overall decline to other infectious diseases and approximately 8 per cent to non-infectious causes.)
 He also claimed that the relative importance of the decline in mortality from airborne infections demonstrated that the primary underlying cause of mortality decline was an improvement in diet and the standard of living, a claim which has been subject to a sustained critique over the last four decades.

 As we show in the next section, the debate over the causes of mortality decline is directly connected to concerns over the impact of urbanisation.
 It is widely accepted that urban areas in England and Wales were extremely unhealthy places during the nineteenth century (Beach and Hanlon, 2018, p.
 2,652), and much less healthy than rural areas.
 Since the proportion of the population living under urban conditions increased rapidly over the course of this period (Bennett, 2012), the fact that life expectancy improved in the face of rapid urbanisation is especially noteworthy.
 It has been argued that a reason for this was that public investment in sanitation and other improvements to the urban environment reduced the extent of the ‘urban penalty’, which offset the effect of the higher proportion of the population living in towns and cities.